 - Bachelor’s degree in Human Resources Management, Business Administration, or a closely related field.

 - Master’s degree in Human Resources or Human Resources and Employee Relations (HRER), or a closely related field such as Business Administration.

 - Prior HR experience, whether it’s an internship or job(s) at another company.

 Now that we’ve covered general requirements and characteristics that you should consider looking for in your HR candidates, let’s dive into some of the actual roles you’ll need to fill within the department.

 We’ll start with your HR department structure.
 Depending on the size of your company, you may or may not need all of these positions and levels in your own HR department.
-Another important thing to note is that the titles of these roles and level in which they’re placed also vary based on company, but this diagram will provide you with a general idea of an HR department structure.
+Another important thing to note is that the titles of these roles and the level in which they’re placed also vary based on the company, but this diagram will provide you with a general idea of an HR department structure.

 So what do HR employees in these roles actually do?
 And what are the differences between each position?
 We’ll cover the answers to these questions below.

 Entry-level HR jobs are fit for people in school, have recently graduated, or are entering the field for the first time.
 Their roles may include assistants and HR interns, specialists, generalists, or recruiters.